 \subsection{Flocking metrics}

-We characterize \emph{flocking} as a gathering of walkers exploring the network.
-With notations of Section~\ref{sec:walkers}, this leads to the two following \emph{score} definitions for a given run of a given tactic.
+In order to evaluate tactics, we need metrics describing how well walkers flock.
+We characterize \emph{flocking} as a gathering of walkers that keep exploring the network.

+This leads to the following \emph{score} definitions for a given run of a given tactic.
+First, we define the coverage score, a classical concept to measure the efficiency of a walk for exploration~\cite{masudaRandomWalksDiffusion2017a}.
-\begin{definition}[cluster, gathering score $\rho(t)$] A cluster is a maximal connected sub-graph with walkers on all its nodes.
-The gathering score $\rho(t)$ is the average number of walkers in clusters. \end{definition}

-For example, when every agents are in the same cluster, $\rho(t)=|W|$.
-If instead all agents are in different ones, it equals $1$.